cyb0rg71/Bug-Hunting-Cheatsheet/xss.md

 ---

-## Reflected XSS where Single Quote Escaped With Backslash
+## Reflected XSS Into a JavaScript String Where Single Quote Escaped With Backslash
 Close the script tag and inject:
 ```javascript
 </script><img src=x onerror=alert(1337)>